 'Everything they saw that they didn’t understand was fraud in their minds and that’s how they would frame the questions,' he said.
 'It was always accusatory.'"

-The Fairfax County election registrar resigned in large part because coalition members were making his job so difficult.
-In states like Arizona, where CPI has more recently created a coalition, accusations and harassment are also causing election professionals to leave their jobs.
+The Fairfax County election registrar resigned in large part because coalition members were making his job so difficult, according to the New York Times.

 Recruiting Poll Workers and Poll Watchers